Server Protection Security Measures

 HostGator takes measures to secure our servers, which helps to prevent your account from being compromised.
-However, security breaches of your website and your personal account data caused by vulnerable passwords or vulnerabilities in the software you’ve installed, cannot be prevented with general server security.
+However, security breaches of your website and your account data caused by vulnerable passwords or vulnerabilities in the software you've installed cannot be prevented with general server security.

 You can ensure the security of your account by becoming familiar with common types of security breaches.
-It is important to take proactive security measures and to prepare for recovery in case a compromise catches you by surprise.
+Taking proactive security measures and preparing for recovery is important if a compromise catches you by surprise.

-HostGator is protected from DDoS attack (UDP flood).
+HostGator is protected from DDoS attacks (UDP flood).

-We have an extensive custom firewall rule and large mod security rule sets protecting our servers from a variety of forms of attack.
-If we do experience heavy flooding, we have our datacenter enable network level flood protection.
-Our datacenters are all highly secure facilities with restricted access.
+We have an extensive custom firewall rule, and significant mod security rule sets protecting our servers from various forms of attack.
+If we experience heavy flooding, our data center enables network-level flood protection.
+Our data centers are all highly secure facilities with restricted access.

 We also employ additional server security methods and precautions that are confidential.